markcam1/markcam1.github.io/README.md

 # Mark Cameron Portfolio Page
-This is my portfolio page used to display some of my work.
+This is my portfolio page used to display my work.

 ## Usage
 You can use this page's code as a template for your own site.